mapircamera/Kernel/interfacing-with-kernel/hardware-interface/powering-kernel.md

 # Powering Kernel Camera Modules & Arrays

 Each Kernel camera module requires a measured peak 790mA of power at 5VDC.
+When in doubt, please provide 5V1A **for each Kernel you are using**.
-Please see below for the total power requirements based on the number of cameras in your array.
+Please see below for the typical total power requirements based on the number of cameras in your array.

 | Number of Cameras | Required Power \(IDLE\) | Required Power \(PEAK\) |
 | --- | --- | --- | --- |